-You're likely reading this because you think that you (or someone you know) might have a drinking problem.
+You're likely reading this because you think that you (or someone you know) might have an alcohol issue.
 But, you might not be sure.
-You might have an idea of what a problem drinker looks and acts like, but it just doesn't fit with your situation.
-Does that mean there's no problem?
+You might have an idea of what an alcohol concern looks like, but it just doesn't fit with your situation.
+Does that mean there's no issue?

-All kinds of people become problem drinkers.
-There is not one way to describe a person with a drinking problem.
-Many people think problem drinkers are people that aren’t working, don’t pay their bills, meet responsibilities, or have to drink every day.
+All kinds of people can struggle with alcohol use.
+There is not one way to describe a person with an issue.
+Many people think it means people that aren't working, don't pay bills, meet responsibilities, or have to drink everyday.
 This is not the case.
-When you continue to do something despite negative consequences, it’s a problem.
-Anyone can have a drinking problem.
+When you continue to do something despite negative consequences, it's an issue.
+Anyone can have an alcohol issue.

-People with drinking problems are all different.
-They drink differently, have different problems, and lead different lives.
-People with drinking problems might:
+People with alcohol challenges are all different.
+They drink differently, have different issues, and lead different lives.
+People with alcohol use issues might:

-Here are two examples of what problem drinking might look like.
-Remember, these are just examples and don't describe all problem drinkers.
+Here are two examples of what an alcohol issue might look like.
+Remember, these are just examples and don't describe all people who use alcohol.

 Linda has told Bill that she doesn't like him drinking so much and that it embarrasses her when he gets drunk.
 Bill tells her that she doesn't know how to have fun.
 She's tried to talk to Bill about this, but she doesn't feel like she's getting through to him.
 When Linda tells Bill he needs help, he yells at her and throws things.
 Linda is scared of Bill when he's drinking.
 She often thinks about divorcing him.
 Bill used to drive the girls to school every morning.
 But, about 2 months ago Bill was charged with impaired driving and lost his driver's licence.

-Both Bill and Carly have a problem with alcohol.
-But, they are different people with different problems.
+Both Bill and Carly have an issue with alcohol.
+But, they are different people with different challenges.
 They will both need different kinds of help.

 About 80 percent of Albertans drink alcohol.
-Most people don't have drinking problems, but some people do.
-There is likely a problem if a person keeps drinking, even when it has negative effects on his or her life.
+Most people don't have alcohol use issues, but some people do.
+There is likely an issue if a person keeps drinking, even when it has negative effects on his or her life.

-Alcohol problems can range from mild to very bad.
+Alcohol use issues can range from mild to very bad.
 Some factors to think about are:

-Let's think about what Bill's drinking is doing to his life.
-Clear signs of a drinking problem are that Bill:
+Let's think about what Bill's use is doing to his life.
+Clear signs that his use is a concern are that Bill:

-Carly’s drinking is also causing problems, but her problems are different than Bill's.
-Clear signs of a drinking problem are that Carly:
+Carly’s use is also causing issues, but her challenges are different than Bill's.
+Clear signs of use concerns are that Carly:

 Bill and Carly both need to get help for their drinking, but they might get different kinds of help.

-Expressing love and concern for a friend or family member with a drinking problem can be hard.
-Sometimes it’s even harder because the person might think everything is fine and that you're the one with the problem.
+Expressing love and concern for a friend or family member with an alcohol use issue can be hard.
+Sometimes it’s even harder because the person might think everything is fine and that you're the one with the issue.
 These are normal reactions.
 The most important thing to remember is you can't make anyone change or see things the way you see them.